-In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations.
-This Statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
-An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
-The requirements of this Statement are effective for the Authority's financial statements for the year ended September 30, 2020.
-The Authority has evaluated this Statement and has determined there is no impact on the financial statements, as it does not own any types of tangible capital assets which have a legal obligation to perform future asset retirement activities.
+In March 2017, GASB issued Statement No. 84, Fiduciary Activities.
+This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
+The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
+The requirements of this Statement are effective for the Authority's financial statements for the year ended September 30, 2021.
+The Authority has evaluated this Statement and has determined there is no impact on the financial statements, as the Authority does not have fiduciary activities.